It’s really discouraging to see your aquarium efforts go to waste because of a single parasitic outbreak.

 Now, during an outbreak the Ich tomonts release infective theronts sporadically.

-On the other hand, Hydrogen Peroxide degrades in just a couple of hours in aquarium water, because of the many organics.
+On the other hand, Hydrogen Peroxide degrades in just a couple of hours in aquarium water, because of the many organics found in a reef aquarium.

 I also knew that the tomonts would only hatch between 2 AM and 9 AM.